Ministry of Health Singapore. All Rights Reserved.

 10 to 12 months: At this stage, the food you feed the little one needs to only be mashed, chopped or cut into small pieces.

-Here are some handy equipment you can use to prepare his food:
+Here are some handy materials and tools you can use to prepare his food:

 If you’re making your own baby food, make sure to prepare it without oil.
 Some great cooking methods are steaming, boiling, baking, or microwaving.
 No stir-frying or grilling yet for the little one!